milselarch/50.003-campaign/README.md

 Enter unique combination (comma separated): "Customer ID#", "Account No.", "Currency", "Type"
 ```

-Example output (The mismatched rows / exception causing rows will be exported to the mismatches folder by the program):
+Example shell output (The mismatched rows / exception causing rows will be exported to the mismatches folder by the program):
 ```console
 COMBINATION ["Customer ID#", "Account No.", "Currency", "Type"] HEADERS